WhyseRabbit/WhyseRabbit.github.io/_posts/2020-07-28-learning-online.md

 *Because the model is fairly balanced and Classification is needed, `accuracy` will be the evaluation metric of choice.*

 - **`Choose which features, if any, to exclude.
 Would some features "leak" information?
 How was leakage avoided?`**
 *Many features within this model turned out to have very little importance.
 All but 5 features were excluded.
 While many had high correlation, the two features that leaked the most when combined were: `is_hint_used` and `used_hint_cnt`.
-The latter-mentioned feature is the feature of primary importance.*
+The latter-mentioned feature is the feature of primary importance, the first was dropped.*

 - **`Why and how was the feature chosen?`**
 *While finding out how many hints or the specific amount of time might guarantee success sound like interesting targets to evaluate, I felt it better to use these as metrics to measure success.
 I chose this target because it supports my hypothesis and it is extremely relevant to what I am doing currently-- learning.*